radarbot-team/radarbot-team-best-pratices/design-patterns/DesignPatterns.md

 #### Removing observers

-It is important for objects to remove observers before they are deallocated, in order to prevent further messages from being sent.
+Using iOS 8 or earlier, it is important for objects to remove observers before they are deallocated, in order to prevent further messages from being sent.
+For **iOS 9 or later**, NSNotificationCenter **will no longer send notifications to registered observers that may be deallocated**.

 There are two methods for removing observers:`removeObserver:` and `removeObserver:name:object:`.
 Again, just as with adding observers, *name* and *object* are used to define scope. *removeObserver:*, or *removeObserver:name:object:* with `nil`for both parameters, will remove the observer form the notification center dispatch table entirely, while specifying parameters for *removeObserver:name:object:* will only remove the observer for registrations with that name and/or object.